 School groups where all students are above the age of 18 are allowed to take any tour offered by our brewery.

-Available languages: CZ, DE, EN, RU, ES, FR, IT
+Available languages: CZ, DE, EN, RU, FR, IT

 The Brewery Museum has prepared three interactive learning programmes for first and second-grade pupils about the history of Pilsen and traditional trades.
 The different language versions also make them suitable for enhancing language instruction.
 The programme can be adapted to secondary schools.